 In addition to information on the degree programs, this article contains a table that presents important facts about each school, such as school size, tuition, graduation rates and acceptance rates.
 At the end of the article is a listing of two nearby schools, both over the state line in Georgia, that offer early childhood education degrees.

 - The University of Tennessee at Chattanooga, which offers a bachelor's degree program that prepares graduates for licensing to teach pre-kindergartners through third graders.
-It is just a mile from the heart of the city.
+It is just a half-mile from the heart of the city.

 - Lee University in nearby Cleveland, Tennessee, offers bachelor's degrees in early childhood education degrees as well as teacher licensure programs for pre-k through grade three.
-Lee is about 34 miles from downtown Chattanooga.
+Lee is 26 miles from downtown Chattanooga.